Engineering Floquet moir\'e patterns for scalable photocurrents: From edge to bulk states

 The simultaneous breaking of TRS and IS, present in (1), produces a non-zero $\delta \mathcal{T}^{(0)}$ which displays an antisymmetric behavior around $\hbar\omega/2$.
 We can see a smooth increase of $|\delta \mathcal{T}^{(0)}|$ within the smaller gap region ($|\epsilon-\hbar\omega| \lesssim 0.04 \, \gamma_0$), and it reaches maximum values for energies in between the two gaps that are characterized by the two types of interfaces.
 Finally, for energies above the larger gap, the transmission imbalance decays.
 It is interesting to note that the observed imbalance only appears around the ZB.
 This can be attributed to the fact that the ZC only involves elastic electron-photon transitions, i.e., the laser-induced renormalization of the $n=0$ replica is due to a photon emission process followed by a photon absorption (or vice-versa).
 In consequence, the transmission imbalance is not expected in this region, at least in a two-terminal setup and in the low intensity limit $\zeta \ll 1$~\cite{buttiker2006}.
 For configuration (2), as expected, the recovery of IS implies a negligible $\delta \mathcal{T}^{(0)}$ in the full energy range.

 Remarkably, this imbalance scales with the number of interfaces.
 To test this, in Fig.~\ref{fig:trans}(c) (red curve) we increased the size of the supercell to $N=400$ while keeping configuration (1) for the interference pattern, thus the number of interfaces remains the same as in Fig.~\ref{fig:trans}(a).
 This results in a similar imbalance as the one shown in panel (a), corresponding to $N=200$ [solid black in (c)].
 On the other hand, the light blue curve corresponds to the case where the sample is composed by two supercells of size $N=200$.
 This implies that the number of interfaces (including physical edges) ascends from 5 to 9, which coincides with the scale factor between the two curves.
 In general, given the number $n_\text{sc} = W/L$ of supercells that compose the sample, the transmission imbalance scales as $(4 n_\text{sc}+1)/5$.
 The same is expected for the photocurrent: taking into account that this reaches a value of ${\sim}160$ \textmu A per supercell [see inset in Fig.~\ref{fig:trans}(a)], for the estimated values of $W = 80$ \textmu m and $\lambda = 6.5$ \textmu m discussed before, a photocurrent of ${\sim}1.6$ mA would be obtained around the ZB.
+Note that this result provides an experimental knob to optimize the photocurrents, i.e., decreasing $\lambda$ or increasing $\theta$ will reduce $L$ with a concomitant increase of $n_\text{sc}$ and therefore, the photocurrent intensity.

+For more details on the emergence of zero-bias photocurrents, their link with geometrical edges, and the effect of disorder, see Appendix~\ref{sec:replicas}.